 - The MTA estimates it will take 3-4 months to complete its legal process to relocate the tenants affected by the 72nd Street Station cavern excavation contract.
 If there is a legal challenge, the process could take much longer and delay the critical path cavern contract that in-turn would delay the entire program.
 MTA is taking appropriate action to resolve this matter and is maintaining it as a high-profile issue until it is fully resolved.
 Responses to comments were compiled and submitted to FTA in August 2009.
-It is anticipated that the FTA will issue a Finding of No Significant Impact (FONSI) in September 2009.
-[Ref.: SAS-A02-0208] - Because of the instability of the buildings at 1766 to 1772 Second Ave, the contractor can not blast to excavate the rock.
-This has a direct bearing on the launch of the TBM.
-The resolution of the issue is being developed by the buildings' owners and the resumption of work depends on the buildings' owners providing adequate stabilization.
-The timing of that is not known explicitly at this time.
+It is now anticipated that the FTA will issue a Finding of No Significant Impact (FONSI) in October 2009.
+[Ref.: SAS-A02-0208] - Because of the instability of the buildings at 1766, 1768 and 1772 Second Ave, the contractor cannot blast to excavate the rock.
+1772 Second Avenue has been reinforced and the NYC Department of Buildings has allowed the tenants to return to this building.
+The other two are being reinforced by the MTACC Contract 1 contractor to assure the work is done quickly and correctly to minimize impacts to the project.
+It is anticipated that blasting work may start in early November 2009.
+The exact timing of that is not known at this time.
 [Ref: SAS-04-0709]